Valerio de los Santos: Uni-President 7-Eleven Lions

 Shortly after his release from the Mets, De los Santos signed with the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League.
-He played in 4 games for the Lions, carrying a 5.87 ERA over 15.1 innings pitched.
+He played in four games for the Lions, carrying a 5.87 ERA over 15 1/3 innings pitched.
 He won the Taiwan Series with the Lions in 2009 and became a free agent after the season.

 Long Island Ducks

-On March 10, 2011, De los Santos signed a contract with the Long Island Ducks.
+On March 10, 2011, De los Santos signed a contract with the Long Island Ducks of the Atlantic League of Professional Baseball.
 After carrying a 5.23 ERA over 21 games, De los Santos was released on May 10.

 Vaqueros Laguna

 On May 26, 2011, De los Santos signed with the Vaqueros Laguna of the Mexican League.
-He pitched in 28 games, with a 5.81 ERA over 26.1 innings.
-He became a free agent after the season.
+He pitched in 28 games, with a 5.81 ERA over 26 1/3 innings.
+De los Santos became a free agent after the season.